dhis2/dhis2-docs-implementation/content/lmis/real-time-stock-management.md

 #### 7.3 Predictor

+Predictors are used in two different ways:
+- for "transferring" aggregate Program indicator values to the daily/monthly Data entry form
+- "copying" the "Stock on hand" at the end of the previous month to the "Opening SoH" of the current month
+- calculating the "Closing SoH" from the data values of the current month

+*Note that only transactional quantities (stock distributed, discarded and corrections) can be aggregated from the Tracker Program data.
+But as the stock balances are calculated after every transaction, aggregating them does not yield any meaningful results*.

-These Predictors "transfer" the Program indicators to the respective Category option of the Data Entry form for providing users with daily or monthly "snapshots" of all transactions.
+The Predictors which "transfer" the Program indicators to the respective Category option of the Data Entry form provide users with daily or monthly "snapshots" of all transactions.
 Note that in principle the same Program indicator can be used for daily and monthly aggregations ("snapshots") but separate Predictors, one with the "Period type (\*)" daily is needed for daily "snapshots" and a second Predictor with "Period type (\*)" monthly is needed for monthly "snapshots".

 One Predictor is needed for each item (Data element = Tracked Entity Instance), for each transaction type as well as for each "Deliver to" (Category option) and one each for the daily report and the monthly report as the "Group Predictor" function is not available for Program Indicators.
 List of Predictors required for every Data element: